 - (b) Redaction of Information other than Personal Data Identifiers.
 Any party may request redaction of information other than the personal data identifiers set forth in Fed.
 R. Civ.
 P. 5.2 and Fed.
 R. Crim.
 P. 49.1 by filing a "Motion to Redact Transcript."
-Such motion must state the grounds for requesting redaction, set forth the information to be redacted in the format required by (a)(2), and be filed within 21 days. - (c) Filing Redacted Transcripts.
-After the filing of a Redaction Statement or court order granting a party's Motion to Redact Transcript, the court reporter will file a redacted version of the official transcript within 31 days from the date on which the official transcript was filed.
+Such motion must state the grounds for requesting redaction, set forth the information to be redacted in the format required by (a)(3), and be filed within 21 days from the date on which the official transcript was filed. - (c) Filing Redacted Transcripts.
+After the filing of a Redaction Statement or court order granting a party's Motion to Redact Transcript, the court reporter will prepare and file a redacted version of the official transcript within 31 days from the date on which the official transcript was filed.